Melby Windmill

-Melby Windmill (Danish.
-Melby Mølle) is a smock mill located at Melby, Halsnæs Municipality, North Zealand, some 60 km north west of Copenhagen, Denmark.
+Melby Windmill (Melby Mølle) is a smock mill located at Melby, Halsnæs Municipality, North Zealand, some 60 km north west of Copenhagen, Denmark.

 History

 The windmill was built in 1878 for Hans Petersen, a sailor born in 1846 at Sjællands Odde.
 He operated it and a bakery until 1907.
 It has later been used as a sawmill.
 It was taken out of service in 1946 after the tailpole had been destroyed in a storm.

 Description

 The windmill consists of an octagonal tower clad in shingles and topped by an ogee cap.
 The cap carries the four Common sails.
 It is winded by a tailpole.
 The mill stands on a stone case, which has an underpass for wagons.

 Today

 The windmill is owned by Halsnæs Municipality.
 It has been restored, but not to working order.
 It is open to visitors.
 A key can be obtained in one of the neighbouring houses.